Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 2. Tweaks (require the main component to be installed)

 2.1.
-Replace original Golem Manual
-This component removes the original Golem Manual and all additional pages completely.
+Replace original Golem Manual (for BG2:EE and EET only) This component removes the original Golem Manual and all additional pages completely since it became largely obsolete with this mod.
 Instead you will find items related to the Golem Construction Manuals provided by this mod.

 2.2.
-Improve enemy spellcaster AI
-This component improves the vanilla AI of mages and priest, so that they will attempt to use more effective measures against golems.
-High level spellcasters also have access to a single HLA which is randomly chosen.
+Improve enemy spellcaster AI (for BG2:EE and EET only) This component improves the vanilla AI of mages and priest, so that they will attempt to use more effective measures against golems.
+They are still limited to their selection of memorized spells, with one exception.
+High level spellcasters have access to a single HLA which is randomly chosen.

 2.3.
-Golems for enemy spellcasters
-TODO
+Golems for enemy spellcasters (for BG:SoD, BG2:EE and EET) This component adds one or more golem servants to a number of enemy mages throughout the game to help them survive a bit longer.
+The actual golem types and variants are randomized at install time.

 2.4.
-Greater variety of enemy golem types
-TODO
+Greater variety of enemy golem types (for BG:SoD, BG2:EE and EET) This component adds more variety to the enemy golems you can encounter throughout the game.
+Some encounters may be harder because of it.
+Golems will also make use of their special abilities more effectively.

+2.5.
+Fighter Stronghold golems may continue to serve you (for BG2:EE and EET only) This component adds a chance that one or more golems from the chapel who survive the siege start serving you if you accept de'Arnise Keep as your personal stronghold.
+You can find them in the chapel on the upper floor again, behind the secret doors.
+* There is a 50% chance for a flesh golem if one or more flesh golems survive.
+* There is a 33% chance for a stone golem if one or more stone golems survive.
+* There is a 33% chance for a clay golem if the clay golem survives.
+* There is a 15% chance for an iron golem if the iron golem survives.

 Details